 Here’s where to look for these invasive insects inside the home and how to help prevent them from entering in the first place.

 Simply copy and paste the code below and you can share this infographic on your site:

 Did you know that there are more than 700 different kinds of ants living in the United States?
 Only about 25 of those species are commonly found indoors, attracted to food, water, and safe living spaces.
-Ants live almost everywhere in the world except Antarctica.
-Even a small amount of food or water can entice them to come inside a home looking for more.
+Even a small amount of food or water can entice them to come inside your home looking for more.

 Where Can You Find Ants?

 Ants are more active in warmer temperatures, which is why you may see more of them both inside and outside your home during the summer months.
 In cities like Columbia and Greenville, warm weather throughout the year can extend this activity into the fall and winter months.

 When it’s dry outside, ants come indoors looking for sources of water in kitchens, bathrooms, basements, and other places hiding moisture inside the home.
 That can include crawl spaces, leaky pipes, and even air conditioning units.

 Heavy rains can also bring ants indoors, searching for safe and dry nesting areas.
 That includes setting up colonies inside walls and within crawl spaces.
 Since more than one million ants can live in just one colony, it’s best to prevent them from choosing your home for their next move before it happens.

 According to a survey from the National Pest Management Association, once ants enter a home, they are most commonly found in kitchens and bathrooms.